-2. Land Use Regulation: Wilmington has had zoning since 1968.
+Land Use Regulation: Wilmington has had zoning since 1968.
 The Bylaw's recent revisions have been comprehensive with broad updates to the entire Zoning Ordinance, bringing zoning documents up-to-date with current zoning trends and needs.
 The current Zoning Ordinance has been completely re-written and updated in 2016.

-Topics to be addressed moving forward include:
+Topics to be addressed moving forward include assessing:

-- Updating of Flood Resilience regulations - Place East Main St in a Design Review District village - Expand the Design Review District applying to the Designated Downtown - Adopt a Rural Residential District with a 3-5 acre minimum - Adopt a Blight Ordinance preventing run-down buildings (in the Village and on Commercial properties in all Districts.)
+- The Flood Hazard District regulations - East Main St inclusion in a Design Review District - Subdivision regulations - A Rural Residential District with a 3-5 acre minimum - A Blight Ordinance preventing run-down buildings in the Village and on Commercial properties in all Districts. - 2.
+Capital Budgeting: A clear and strategic town plan lays the foundation for effective budget planning.
+Prioritization of the town's needs and effective capital budgeting will increase the efficiency and economy of town government.